-The four World Cup stars Real Madrid have signed since 2000
+Bellingham next?
+The 4 World Cup stars Real Madrid have signed since 2002

 The World Cup is the ultimate audition for players around the globe to grab the attention of Europe’s elite.
 Real Madrid are a club who have quickly snapped up the services of stars that lit up the grandest football competition for their respective countries in the 21st century.